zbyju/advent-of-code/README.md

 |   24    |                          |                                             |                |           ⭐⭐           |                          |                      |
 |   25    |                          |                                             |                |           ⭐⭐           |                          |                      |

+## Year 2024

+I want to revisit my love for functional programming using an exciting new language Gleam!

 ## Year 2023

 I wanted to get into Rust for a while, finally gonna try it out for a bit.